Navier–Stokes equations: Incompressible flow

 is the rate-of-strain tensor.
 So this decomposition can be made explicit as:

+This is constitutive equation is also called the Newtonian law of viscosity.

 Dynamic viscosity μ need not be constant – in incompressible flows it can depend on density and on pressure.
 Any equation that makes explicit one of these transport coefficient in the conservative variables is called an equation of state.

-The divergence of the deviatoric stress is given by:
+The divergence of the deviatoric stress in case of uniform viscosity is given by:

 because $\nabla \cdot \mathbf{u} = 0$ for an incompressible fluid.

 Incompressibility rules out density and pressure waves like sound or shock waves, so this simplification is not useful if these phenomena are of interest.
 The incompressible flow assumption typically holds well with all fluids at low Mach numbers (say up to about Mach 0.3), such as for modelling air winds at normal temperatures. the incompressible Navier–Stokes equations are best visualized by dividing for the density:

+where $\nu = \frac{\mu}{\rho}$ is called the kinematic viscosity.

+By isolating the fluid velocity, one can also state: